 - Sleep apnea, iron deficiency without anemia, and suboptimal thyroid are the most common findings.

-- A real workup takes time and a broader panel than the standard quick visit.
+- A thorough workup takes time and a broader panel than the standard quick visit.

-- Fishtown Medicine has the time and treats chronic fatigue as a real diagnostic problem.
+- Fishtown Medicine has the time and treats chronic fatigue as a diagnostic problem worth solving.

 Related Services and Reading